Andrew0079/ReactNative---Restaurant_Search_App/README.md

-First React Native app --> developed using expo
+First React Native App --> Expo is used for development Restaurant Search App.
+Android and iOS